HarlinLee/BlobOT/README.md

 - `KE` calculates the kinetic energy using **velocity** of the trajectories.
 - `KE_acc` uses the **acceleration** of trajectories.
 - Use `NLE` to calcualte the non-local energy term (without $m_1^2$, so this may be negative) when the target distribution is an empirical distribution.
 We assume equal weights per particle, but that should be easily modifiable if you need to.
-- `NLE_gauss` is the contiuum Gaussian distribution version of `NLE`.
 - `NLE_acc` is for the acceleration control example.
 It needs special treatment to deal with position and velocity becoming a $d+1$-dimensional vector together.
+- `NLE_gauss` is the contiuum Gaussian distribution version of `NLE`.
 - `NLE_cons` calculates $m_1^2$, the term that's always positive and doesn't affect the optimization problem.
 For large $N$, it would make sense to modify the code such that this is calculated only once.
 - `NLE_pos` and `NLE_acc_pos` come in handy if you want to calculate the non-negative version of the NLE, e.g. for a log-log plot.
 - `obstacle` calculates how much cost is incurred by the current trajectory with respect to one circular obstacle.

 The following notebooks were written in Google Colab, so if you appropriately edit the variable `DRIVE_PATH` and have the file `BlobOT.py` in the correct place, every experiment should be reproducible in either Google Colab or your local machine.
 Every figure, npz and pkl file created by this repo should be in the `output` folder.
-If any are missing (such as small_eps_230526.npz), it's because the file was too large for github.
+If any are missing (such as small_eps_{date}.npz), it's because the file was too large for github.
 - `loss_contour.ipynb`
 - `diff_eps.ipynb`: This may produce a different output due to randomness, but it should be qualitatively the same.
 - `small_eps.ipynb`: Run this file *after* `diff_eps.ipynb` because this uses the same source and target distributions as the previous experiment.
 - `delta_scaling.ipynb`
+- `POT_comparison.ipynb`: This may produce a different output due to randomness.
 - `continuum_gaussian.ipynb`: The empirical distribution version may produce a different output due to randomness.
 - `obstacles.ipynb`
 - `acceleration.ipynb`: The shuffled velocity experiment may produce a different output due to randomness.